Turtlely/history/Yawp chapter 20.md

 Country Life movement was designed to take students outside to experience nature

+## Summary:
+- Preservation and Conservation are different
+- Conservationism mainly benefited financial interests, as it protected resources so that they could be used more effectively
+	- Game hunting laws were passed that disproportionately affected certain groups
+- In addition to enviroment reform, there was also urban enviroment reform.
+	- People begin to look into how cities are designed, improving santiation, waste management, and public parks

 # VI) Jim Crow and African American Life